ggarciap/case_study/README.md

 ## Data WareHousing
 For a data warehousing considerations  we could use services such as Redshift or Snowflake, in this way we can have a scalability, query speed and low data warehousing costs.

-For this case study I decided to create a table (representing the final format desired) in the postgres database but in reality if we had the opportunity to use a DW we could take into our advantage the fact these solutions exist on top of serveral databases and with having that in mind that we could perfom a query similar to `master_query.sql` in our DW solution which can then be used for generating business intelligence and performing data analytics with tools such as Tableau.
+For this case study I decided to create a table (representing the final format desired) in the postgres database but in reality if we had the opportunity to use a DW we could take into our advantage the fact these solutions exist on top of serveral databases and we could perfom a query similar to `master_query.sql` in our DW solution which can then be used for generating business intelligence and performing data analytics with tools such as Tableau.